rpmartz/jlox/notes.md

     + tell if two objects are equal

 * if we can determine an object's type, we can implement thee as methods that check the type and do the right thing for each type of value

+### 7.2 Evaluating Expressions

+* We need blobs of code to implement the evaluation logic for each kind of expression we parse.
+We could put them into the syntax tree classes directly in something like an `interpret()` method, **this is GoF's _Intepreter_ design pattern** but this gets messy by jamming different logic into the tree classes